vokimon/apunts/computers/css-typography.md

 - Old style figures: Go down the baseline, good for read
 - Lining figures: Same height and base
+- Tabular figures: Same width so that digits are aligned (versus proportional figures)

 Target users